uswds/uswds-site/pages/documentation/settings.md

 ---

 ## Introducing USWDS settings
-USWDS is built using a suite of customizable settings that allows you to configure the design system to fit your project's needs.
+USWDS is built using a suite of customizable settings that allows you to configure the Design System to fit your project's needs.
 These settings are Sass variables that begin with the `$theme-` prefix and are typically defined with [USWDS design tokens]({{ site.baseurl }}/design-tokens).
-The full list of USWDS settings and their default values can be found in the [tables below](#general-settings).
+You can find the full list of USWDS settings and their default values in the [USWDS settings tables](#general-settings).

 ## Configuring custom USWDS settings
 All USWDS settings are defined in the `uswds-core` package and can be configured using Sass' [`@use..with()`](https://sass-lang.com/documentation/at-rules/use#configuration) rule.
 To create a custom configuration of USWDS, add the USWDS settings variables that you wish to modify inside the parentheses of this statement, as shown in this example: